zdenek-lach/song-harvester/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or suggestions, please open an issue or contact us at Discord! @Sidonius
+For any questions or suggestions, please open an issue or contact me at Discord! @Sidonius